eradiate/eradiate/docs/rst/user_guide/onedim_solver_app.rst

 As mentioned in the `Quick overview`_ tutorial, the one-dimensional solver application can be used either through its command-line interface ``ertonedim`` or through its Python API (see :class:`.OneDimSolverApp`).
-This guide goes elaborates in more detail on the features, configuration format and usage of this application.
+This guide goes in more detail on the features, configuration format and usage of this application.

 .. _Quick overview: ../../notebooks/tutorials/quick_overview/quick_overview.ipynb